eileengarip/adverse-selection-sim/README.md

 ![spread curve](spread_comparison.png)

 *Mean P&L against quoted spread, with and without price-sensitive noise traders.
-With price-insensitive noise traders (blue), P&L grows without bound — the model implies an arbitrarily wide spread is arbitrarily profitable.
+With price-insensitive noise traders (blue), P&L grows without bound; the model implies an arbitrarily wide spread is arbitrarily profitable.
 Adding arrival decay (orange) makes noise traders less likely to trade as the spread widens, producing an interior optimum on a plateau roughly between 0.45 and 0.65.
 Both curves: p_informed = 0.2, sigma = 0.1, 100 runs of 10,000 steps.*

 I'd put the parameters in the README caption rather than the image.
 It's easier to edit, and